Irreducibility of polarized automorphic Galois representations in infinitely many dimensions: Irreducibility for an elementary class of compatible systems

 Suppose that $n \geq 4$ is even and $\mf{g} \cong \splie_n$.
-Then $V$ isomorphic to the standard representation, by Theorem \ref{thm: multiplicity-free irreps} and our assumption that $7 \nmid n$.
+Then $V$ isomorphic to the standard representation, by Theorem \ref{thm: multiplicity-free irreps}.
 Then the formal character of $V$ is the same as that of the standard representation of $\solie_n$ and $\Out(\splie_n)$ is trivial.
 The result now follows by the same argument as in the case of $\solie_n$. \end{proof}

+There is one remaining case where $\mf{g}$ is a classical Lie algebra, which is when $\mf{g} \cong \solie_7$ with $V$ given by the spin representation.